Submission Guidelines

 All submissions should be sent to sara.L.bickley@gmail.com.
 The subject line must include the letters HLS.
 Submissions that fail to follow this guideline might not be seen or responded to.

-For artwork only, previously published/posted submissions are considered without restrictions, and we do not ask for exclusivity.
+For artwork only, previously published/posted submissions are considered without restrictions.

 Include a brief biographical note or be prepared to provide one upon acceptance.